nickwimer/ytScripts/README.md

 `python data_extraction/extract_slices.py --help` for full list of arguments.

 ## extract_averages.py
-Extracts domain averaged quantities and saves in a pickled pandas dataframe
+Extracts domain averaged quantities and saves in a pickled pandas dataframe.

+The default behavior is to perform a full domain average of the quantity, but 2D averages can be extracted over slices specified with a `normal` direction and corresponding `location` keyword.

+NOTE: If you have EB boundaries in the domain, you should run with flag `--rm_eb` to remove the non-fluid regions from the averages.

 Ex: `python data_extraction/extract_averages.py -p DIR/ --pname plt00001 plt00002 --name NAME --fields mag_vort`

-Data will be saved under `outdata/averages`.
+Data will be saved under `outdata/averages`, unless otherwise specified.

 `python data_extraction/extract_averages.py --help` for full list of arguments.